wslyvh/AmsterdamBlockchainWeek/legal/privacy-policy/README.md

 # Privacy Policy & Contact

-The blockchainweek.fr website provides information about Paris Blockchain Week, a series of independent events organized by individuals, in order to promote blockchain technology.
+The ethccweek.fr website provides information about EthCC Week, a series of independent events organized by independent parties in order to promote blockchain and decentralized technology.

 This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to